Dyula people: Suwarian tradition

-Over time dyula colonies developed a theological rationale for their relations with non-Muslim ruling classes and subjects in what author Nehemia Levtzion dubbed “accommodationist Islam”.
+Over time dyula colonies developed a theological rationale for their relations with non-Muslim ruling classes and subjects in what author Nehemia Levtzion dubbed "accommodationist Islam".
 The man credited with formulating this rationale is Sheikh Al-Hajj Salim Suwari, a Soninke cleric from the core Mali area who lived around 1500.
-He made hajj to Mecca several times and devoted his intellectual career to developing an understanding of the faith that would assist Muslim minorities in “pagan” lands.
+He made hajj to Mecca several times and devoted his intellectual career to developing an understanding of the faith that would assist Muslim minorities in "pagan" lands.
 He drew on North African and Middle Eastern jurists and theologians who had reflected on the problem of Muslims living among non-Muslim majorities, situations that were frequent in the centuries of Islamic expansion.

 Sheikh Suwari formulated the obligations of Muslim minorities in West Africa into something known as the Suwarian tradition.
 It stressed the need for Muslims to coexist peaceably with unbelievers and so justified a separation of religion and politics.
 In this understanding, Muslims must nurture their own learning and piety and thereby furnish good examples to the non-Muslims around them.
 They could accept jurisdiction of non-Muslim authorities as long as they had the necessary protection and conditions to practice the faith.
 In this teaching, Suwari followed a strong predilection in Islamic thought for any government, even if non-Muslim or tyrannical, as opposed to none.
 The military jihad was a resort only if the faithful were threatened.
-Suwari discouraged dawah (missionary activity), instead contending that Allah would bring non-Muslims to Islam in His own way; it was not a Muslim's responsibility to decide when ignorance should give way to belief.
-Since their Islamic practice was capable of accommodating traditional cults, dyula often served as priests, soothsayers, and counselors at the courts of animist rulers.
+Suwari discouraged dawah (missionary activity), instead contending that God would bring non-Muslims to Islam in his own way; it was not a Muslim's responsibility to decide when ignorance should give way to belief.
+Since their Islamic practice was capable of accommodating traditional religions, dyula often served as priests, soothsayers, and counselors at the courts of animist rulers.